 The third desirable property is that the instrument or instruments of negotiation should embody a "countervailing force" against narrow free-riding self-interest by incorporating incentives that automatically internalize the externality.
+Such incentives should ideally take the form of a simple, reciprocal, common climate commitment based on the quid-pro-quo principle of "I will if you will."
 I believe this third property is arguably the most important property of all.
-This "countervailing force" property is inherently built into a price-based harmonized system of emissions charges, but it is absent from a quantitybased international cap-and-trade system, at least as traditionally formulated.
+This "countervailing force" property is inherently built into a price-based harmonized system of emissions charges, but it is absent from a quantity-based international cap-and-trade system, at least as traditionally formulated.

-If I am assigned a cap on emissions, then it is in my own narrow free-riding self-interest to want my cap to be as large as possible (whether or not my cap will be tradable as a permit).
+If I am assigned a cap on emissions, then it is in my own narrow freeriding self-interest to want my cap to be as large as possible (regardless of whether my cap will be tradable as a permit).
 The self-interested part of me wants maximal leniency for myself.
 Other than altruism, there is no countervailing force on the other side encouraging me to lower my desired emissions cap because of the externality benefits I will be bestowing on others.

 Within a nation, the government assigns binding caps.
 But among sovereign nations, binding caps must be negotiated.
-I believe that this is a crucial distinction for the success or failure of a cap-and-trade regime.
-A Kyoto-type quantity-based international system fails because no one has an incentive to internalize the externality and everyone has the self-interested incentive to free ride.
+I believe this is a crucial distinction for the success or failure of a cap-and-trade regime.
+A quantity-based international system fails because no one has an incentive to internalize the externality and everyone has the self-interested incentive to free-ride.
 What remains is essentially an erratic pattern of altruistic individual volunteerism that is far from a socially optimal resolution of the problem.

-An internationally-harmonized domestically-collected carbon price is different.
-If the price were imposed on me alone, I would wish it to be as low as possible so as to limit my abatement costs.
+An internationally harmonized, domestically collected carbon price is different.
+If the price were imposed on me alone, then I would wish it to be as low as possible so as to limit my abatement costs.
 But when the price is uniformly imposed, it embodies a countervailing force that internalizes the externality for me.
-Counterbalancing my desire for the price to be low (in order to limit my abatement costs) is my desire for the price to be high so that other nations will restrict their emissions, thereby increasing my benefit from worldwide total carbon abatement.
-A binding uniform price of carbon emissions has a built-in self-enforcing mechanism that countervails free riding.11
+Counterbalancing my desire for the price to be low (to limit my abatement costs) is my desire for the price to be high so that other nations will restrict their emissions, thereby increasing my benefit from worldwide total carbon abatement.
+A binding uniform minimum price of carbon emissions has a built-in self-enforcing mechanism that countervails free-riding.12

-In previous work, I have tried to model formally the role of this third "countervailing force" property of an internationally-harmonized but nationally-collected carbon price.12 I constructed a basic model indicating an exact sense in which each agent's extra cost from a higher international emissions price is counter-balanced by that agent's extra benefit from inducing all other agents to simultaneously lower their emissions via the higher international price.
+In previous work, I have tried to model formally the role of this third "countervailing force" property of an internationally harmonized but nationally collected carbon price.13 I constructed a basic model indicating an exact sense in which each agent's extra cost from a higher international minimum emissions price is counterbalanced by that agent's extra benefit from inducing all other agents to simultaneously lower their emissions via the higher international minimum price (which might well take the form of a uniform price floor on a cap-and-trade system).

-With further restrictions, the model showed that population-weighted majority rule for an internationally harmonized carbon price can come as close to an optimal price on emissions as the median per-capita marginal benefit is close to the mean per-capita marginal benefit.
-The key insight from this way of looking at things is that in voting (or more generally negotiating) a universal carbon price, various nations are, to a greater or lesser degree, internalizing the externality.
-Loosely speaking, an "average" nation is fully internalizing the exter-
+With further restrictions, the model showed that population-weighted majority rule for an internationally harmonized tax-like carbon price can come as close to an optimal price on emissions as the median per capita marginal benefit is close to the mean per capita marginal benefit.
+The key insight from this way of looking at things is that in voting on (or more generally negotiating) a universal minimum carbon price, various nations are, to a greater or lesser degree, internalizing the externality.
+Loosely speaking, an "average" nation is fully internalizing the externality because its extra cost from a higher emissions price is exactly offset by its extra benefit from inducing all other nations to simultaneously lower their emissions via the higher price.